 Here's a sampling of some of Rosslyn's most sustainable and energy-efficient structures:

 Monday Properties' "The Towers" complex features two LEED Gold certified buildings in the heart of Downtown Rosslyn.
 These buildings, 1000 and 1100 Wilson Blvd., score high marks in areas such as water efficiency, energy efficiency and indoor environmental quality (read more here).
 In May 2017, Monday Properties partnered with Greenstreet GreenWalls and AgroSci, Inc. to install the second-largest active living green wall in the United States at 1000 Wilson Blvd.
 The 780-square-foot living wall continually purifies the air, enhancing the day-to-day experience of building tenants.

-Designed by the architectural firm Beyer Blinder Belle, The JBG Companies' Central Place includes a residential tower, a commercial tower and an outdoor plaza that has been the site of numerous events, such as the Rosslyn BID's weekly farmers market and the Rosslyn Rocks! concert series.
+Designed by the architectural firm Beyer Blinder Belle, JBG SMITH's Central Place includes a residential tower, a commercial tower and an outdoor plaza that has been the site of numerous events, such as the Rosslyn BID's weekly farmers market and the Rosslyn Rocks! concert series.
 The residential tower was completed in February 2017 and the commercial tower is expected to deliver in early 2018.
 The residential tower is LEED Silver and the commercial tower is on track to attain LEED Gold.

 Key features of Central Place Residential include a green roof with water-efficient landscaping that reduces water consumption; energy-efficient appliances and heating/cooling systems in every unit; and eco-friendly wood flooring.2 Learn more about energy-efficient features of Central Place Residential here.